sr-lab/contracts-android/datasetScripts/README.md

 Many scripts create output files.
 In general, the location and names for those files are specified in the [filePaths.env](./filePaths.env) file.

 ### Clean output folder.
-To clean all the output files and cloned projects produzed by the scripts, run the command:
+To clean all the output files and cloned projects produced by the scripts, run the command:
 ```
 make clean-output
 ```